Institute of Living: Historic grounds

 Rare or unusually large tree species make up the IOL grounds, redesigned by Frederick Law Olmsted and his associate, Jacob Weidenmann.
 These include several New England champion trees on the grounds, including the Ginkgo, which is also one of the biggest in the United States, the pecan, the bur oak and the Japanese Zelkova.

 On August 4, 2020, the pecan tree was destroyed by Tropical Storm Isaias.
 The pecan tree, in the middle of the central lawn, was one of two in Connecticut and was a New England champion for 30 years until a lightning strike caused significant damage a decade ago.
 There is evidence to suggest that the pecan tree predates Olmsted.

-Controversies

-The Institute of Living was one of the primary treatment centers in the United States for Catholic priests, including those who sexually abused children.
-The Institute treated hundreds of priests over the course of several decades.
-Many priests were transferred to the institute to avoid discovery and prosecution.
-The Institute of Living maintains it was deceived by the Catholic Church, that the Church concealed information from doctors, and that it bears no responsibility for the conspiracy to perpetuate priest abuse.
-The Archdiocese of Baltimore sent priest Joseph Maskell for treatment at the institute from 1992 to 1993.

-Abuse

-Marsha Linehan, the creator of dialectical behavior therapy, was diagnosed with schizophrenia at the Institute of Living and subjected to involuntary electroshock therapy and seclusion when she was a teenager, according to a June 2011 New York Times article.

-Linehan has returned to the IOL at least twice, once to give a Grand Rounds presentation on Dialectical Behavior Therapy, and another to share her experience as a patient at the IOL.